Msdot001/alx-system_engineering-devops/0x02-shell_redirections/README.md

 0. Hello World: The echo command is used to print/display a standard output on the termial.

 1. Confused smiley: This task will allow you to learn the usage of escape key to commit some character.

+2. Lets;s display a file: The command in this file allow you to see th comment in a file, basically by using the "cat" along with the file path